Sinclair Method: Naltrexone For Alcohol Addiction

 How the ‘Method’ Began

-That alcohol addiction is a mastered behavior or if you prefer, a learned addiction.
+What he concluded was that alcohol addiction is a mastered behavior or if you prefer, a learned addiction.

 Drinking is a learned addiction